Introduction

 Enable-PSRemoting -Force

-• Add OpsrampGatewayIp to the TrustedHosts list on the target machine to allow the powershell connection from gateway to the target machine.
+• Add OpsRampGatewayIp to the TrustedHosts list on the target machine to allow the PowerShell connection from the Gateway to the target machine.

 • To allow any host: